200MB/VALORANT_IN_GAME_TRANSLATOR/README.md

 EXAMPLE: translateTo:english

-this will translate every NON native language to english and send it back to team chat.
+this will translate every other foreign language to english and send it back to team chat.